 I guess I can call myself a typical Dutch girl, with my blond hair and green eyes, a height of 1.78m, and being the owner of a very Dutch accent.
 My father used to grow flowers and my brother (who’s obviously taller than me) is a farmer.
 Pretty cliché right?!

 & This is my story

 While my brother more or less went my father’s way and always knew he wanted to be a farmer, I was dealing with more of my mom’s adventurous genes.
 Which sent me any way but that way.
 Thus I ended up studying psychology, took 2 gapyears somewhere along the way to travel to other ends of the world and finally graduated in 2016.
 It left me feeling unsatisfied.
-I’d liked the study, but never envisioned some big career.
+I’d liked the study, but never envisioned a big career in the branche.

 That’s why I quit my job and moved to another world: Shanghai, China.
 That’s where I’ve been teaching English for a year and loved it.
-But… my feet started to itch again quickly and that’s exactly why I decided to quit my job and continue my travels 🙂
+But… my feet started to itch again quickly and that’s exactly why in 2017 I decided to quit my job and continue my travels while working remotely ?

 I’m pretty kind and honest.
 I can be very excited and passionate about things I care about.
 Impulsive and naive from time to time: yes.
 Assertive?
 Not so much.

 I dislike: Lying, aggression, beating around the bush, negative energy, doing too much of the same, too much routine.
 Also I generally don’t watch the news and I’m not that interested in politics.
-And o yes, I’m terribly afraid of spiders, but after a therapy or three and a lot of practice, I think I am okay with most.
+I used to be phobically afraid of spiders, but after a therapy or three and a lot of practice, I think I am okay with most.